 Can I insure against falling critically ill?

-Critical illness cover pays out a tax-free lump sum in the event you are diagnosed with a serious illness such as cancer, stroke or heart attack or if you are incapacitated following an accident.
+Critical illness cover is an optional extra you can add to a life insurance policy.
+It pays out a tax-free lump sum in the event you are diagnosed with a serious illness like cancer, have stroke or heart attack, or if you are incapacitated following an accident.

 You can use the pay-out for whatever you want, perhaps to pay off your mortgage, or to cover the cost of private medical treatment, refurbish and adapt your house, or pay for a convalescent holiday.

-Although all critical illness policies will cover a range of core conditions, some are more comprehensive than overs.
-For example, the average policy typically pays out for 30 to 40 illnesses, while others list 160 conditions.
+Although all critical illness policies normally cover a range of core conditions, some are more comprehensive than overs.
+For example, the average policy typically pays out for 30 to 40 illnesses, while others list 160 conditions